kjsteinke/kjsteinke.github.io/index.md

 - Vue

-Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God..
+Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.

 _ Philippians 4:6_

 ### Contact me